leonardodibari/ProtLatDyn/README.md

 Research article on protein dynamics in latent spaces using Python

-# ProtLatDyn

-Research article on protein lattice dynamics using Python.

 ## Project Structure
 - `data/` - Raw and processed data files
 - `figures/` - Generated figures for the article